 Please read the following program requirements carefully before applying:

-- The prerequisite course for Global Studies majors is GLBL 301: Anthropology for Everyday Life.
-Non-Global Studies majors do not have any prerequisite courses, however it will be beneficial for students to complete any of the following courses prior to L.A.
-Term: (GLBL 301) Anthropology for Everyday Life, Introduction to Sociology (SOC 120), or Human Diversity (SOC 358).
+- The prerequisite course for Global Studies majors is GLBL 301 Anthropology for Everyday Life.
+Non-Global Studies majors do not have prerequisite courses, but it will be beneficial for students to complete any of the following courses prior to L.A.
+Term: GLBL 301 Anthropology for Everyday Life, SOC 120 Introduction to Sociology, or SOC 358 Human Diversity.

 - L.A.
-Term is considered an off-campus program under the auspices of APU’s Center for Global Learning & Engagement.
-Therefore, participating students are not permitted to hold leadership or employment positions or commitments to extra-curricular activities (e.g. short-term missions meetings, Alpha Leader meetings, residence hall meetings, etc.) on the Azusa campus.
+Term is considered an off-campus program under the auspices of APU’s Center for Global Learning and Engagement.
+Therefore, participating students are not permitted to hold leadership or employment positions or commitments to extracurricular activities (e.g. short-term missions meetings, Alpha Leader meetings, residence hall meetings, etc.) on the Azusa campus.

 - The program is open to all undergraduate majors.
-All of the course offerings are Global Studies courses (GLBL 316, GLBL 318, GLBL 330, GLBL 345).
+All of the course offerings are Global Studies courses, and one is cross-listed with social work (GLBL 316, GLBL 318, GLBL 330/SOCW 335, GLBL 345).
 All majors are strongly encouraged to apply.
-Some L.A.
-Term course units may count for Sociology and Social Work credit.